riongull/notes/dash_unit_denominations.md

 A lot of software will need to be updated, but what is the alternative?
 It's better now than later.  **The opportunity *costs* are likely much, much higher than the implementation costs**.

-Foreseeable software updates include:
+Foreseeable work includes:

-* Core software (e.g. Dash Core, mobile wallets, etc.)
+* Core software updates (DCG, mobile wallets, etc.)
-* Exchange software (e.g. Poloniex, Bittrex, etc)
+* Exchange software updates (Poloniex, Bittrex, etc)
-* Peripheral software (e.g. moocowmoo tools, masternode tools, paper wallet tools, etc.)
+* Peripheral tooling updates (moocowmoo tools, masternode tools, paper wallet tools, etc.)
 * Documentation updates
+* Marketing efforts (from DCG marketing arm as well as from community sources)

 ##### Timing

 When should we implement the fix?
-It seems to make sense to roll out this change with Evolution, concurrent with a re-brand.
+It seems to make sense to roll out this change with Evolution, concurrent with the expected Dash re-brand.

 Dash has a unique opportunity to shine here.
 Here we have a problem (that almost everyone in Bitcoin, Ethereum, and other communities admits is a problem) that Dash can solve.
 That's yet another feather in our cap, along with InstantSend, PrivateSend, and our governance/treasury system (which, as a side note, could use a catchyName like the other two major features Dash boasts).
 Imagine the bragging rights alone that Dash would have, not that we would necessarily use said bragging rights, this is Dash after all.
 We solved yet another problem Bitcoin couldn't.